CompOpt4Apps/Artifact-DataDepSimplify/performanceEval/README.md

+The script will install the Metis library (requirement), get the input matrices (listed in Table 3 of the paper), and compile and run the performance drivers.

+FIXME: put in how to download input files.

 Run following to reproduce the performance evaluation results:

 ```bash
 ./performance execList.txt
 ```
-The script will install metis library (requirement), get the input matricies (listed in table 3 of the paper), and compile and run the performance drivers.
-After run finishes, the results, table 4, and figure 7, and 8 of teh paper, will be in the results directory (performanceEval/results).
+After the run finishes, the results, Table 4, and Figure 7 and 8 of the paper, will be in the results directory (performanceEval/results).